mobxjs/mobx/README.md

 ## What others are saying...

 > _Elegant!
 I love it!_
 > &dash; Johan den Haan, CTO of Mendix

 > _We ported the book Notes and Kanban examples to Mobservable.
 Check out [the source](https://github.com/survivejs/mobservable-demo) to see how this worked out.
 Compared to the original I was definitely positively surprised.
 Mobservable seems like a good fit for these problems._
 > &dash; Juho Vepsäläinen, author of "SurviveJS - Webpack and React" and jster.net curator

 > _Great job with Mobservable!
 Really gives current conventions and libraries a run for their money._
 > &dash; Daniel Dunderfelt

 > _I was reluctant to abandon immutable data and the PureRenderMixin, but I no longer have any reservations.
 I can't think of any reason not to do things the simple, elegant way you have demonstrated._
->&dash;David Schalk
+>&dash;David Schalk, fpcomplete.com

 ## The essentials